 PWAs or Progressive web apps, at its core you could call them "websites on steroids".
 But what exactly is a PWA?
 What do you need to make them?
 And most importantly, why would you use them?

 Let's start with some history.
 The term Progressive Web App was first coined in 2015 by Alex Russell from Google and Frances Berriman.
 In their article Progressive Web Apps: Escaping Tabs Without Losing Our Soul, they launched the idea of a PWA.
-They defined the attributes of this new class of applications as following:
+They defined the attributes of this new class of applications as follows:

 1. Progressive web apps should be Fast